 There are seemingly many renditions of this prayer.

 Here are 2 Metta Prayers of Loving Kindness to Choose From:

 One more thing…

-If you’re struggling with the concept of loving yourself and could use a hand taking those first steps toward greater peace, please feel free to reach out and connect with me.
-I would be happy to chat, at no charge and listen to your story.
+I would love to help you in taking those first steps toward greater peace.
+Please feel free to reach out and connect with me.
+I would be happy to chat, and listen to your story.

 Mucho Love xx